Michelle Pfeiffer biography

 Along the way, Pfeiffer's personal life, as it inevitably does in Hollywood, turned into fodder to the tabloids as she was married to thirtysomething's Peter Horton while having an affair with the soon-to-be-divorced John Malkovich.
 Then she adopted a baby, Claudia Rose, in 1993 before marrying successful TV writer-producer David E. Kelley (Chicago Hope, Picket Fences).
 They have a son, John Henry.

-But as Pfeiffer says about the tabloid culture that used to dog her career before she settled down with Kelley, "Frankly, my life is not all that interesting.
+But as Michelle says about the tabloid culture that used to dog her career before she settled down with Kelley, "Frankly, my life is not all that interesting.
 I'm married; I've got kids.
 When you're single, they find your life more interesting, more titillating."

 Michelle Pfeiffer Filmography